Formguru/guru-expressjs-example/README.md

 If successful, you'll receive a JSON response with the analysis data.
 If there's an error, it will return an appropriate error message.

 For support, reach out to support@getguru.ai or join the Guru Discord server.

+### License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Happy coding!